 Southwark Playhouse’s Operation Mincemeat is a dazzling musical masterpiece set during World War II.

-Southwark Playhouse’s Operation Mincemeat is a stunning musical masterpiece set during WWII.

-Brilliant role-swapping cast, great songs, and the true story of a macabre MI5 plot against the Nazis
+Ingenious, inventive, and fantastic songs, as well as the true story of a macabre MI5 plot against the Nazis.

 This is a story with unbelievable levels of talent and ingenuity that you couldn’t make up.

-It’s a mini musical masterpiece, sublimely silly and dazzlingly smart, created collaboratively by David Cumming, Felix Hagan, Natasha Hodgson, and Zoe Roberts, aka SpitLip.
+It’s a mini musical masterpiece created by David Cumming, Felix Hagan, Natasha Hodgson, and Zoe Roberts, aka SpitLip.
+It’s sublimely silly and dazzlingly smart.

-The historical incident that inspired the show was Operation Mincemeat, a Second World War MI5 operation with a particularly macabre twist that is also the subject of a forthcoming film starring Colin Firth.
+The show’s name comes from Operation Mincemeat, a Second World War MI5 operation with a particularly macabre twist that is also the subject of a forthcoming film starring Colin Firth.

-It’s handled with military precision in Donnacadh O’Briain’s pocket-sized production, which is raucously funny, darkly disturbing, and stealthily moving.
+In a pocket-sized production by Donnacadh O’Briain that is rambunctiously funny, darkly disturbing, and stealthily moving, it is handled with military precision.

-In a story pitting some forged papers and one strategically deployed corpse against the Nazis, a cast of five plays multiple, often gender-swapped, roles.
+In a story that pits some forged papers and one strategically deployed corpse against the Nazis, a cast of five plays multiple, often gender-swapped roles.

-To divert German attention away from a planned Allied invasion of Sicily, the body of a tramp who died from rat poisoning was dressed in a Royal Marines uniform and set adrift off the Spanish coast as if he had died in an air crash.
+To divert German attention away from a planned Allied invasion of Sicily, the body of a tramp who died from rat poisoning was dressed in a Royal Marines uniform, outfitted with deceptive “top secret” documents, and sunk off the Spanish coast as if he had died in an air crash.

 On a set designed by Helen Coyston with criss-crossing telephone wires, sliding doorways, lightning costume changes, and the occasional false nose and moustache, we whizz through the complexities of this ruse with effortless elan.

-However, the show is never glib, no matter how crazy the action becomes.
+However, the show is never glib, no matter how bizarre the action becomes.

 There are piercing reminders that lives are on the line alongside the grotesque absurdity.

-There’s also a biting critique of class division and those who believe they were born to lead’s frighteningly unshakeable, sometimes irrational belief in their own infallibility.
+There’s also a biting critique of class divides and those who believe they were born to lead’s frighteningly unshakeable, sometimes irrational belief in their own infallibility.

-The songs range from Gilbert and Sullivan to rap, delivered with a comically stiff upper lip, to big, heartfelt Disneyish ballads.
+The songs range from Gilbert and Sullivan to rap, all delivered with a comically stiff upper lip, as well as big, heartfelt Disneyish ballads.

-There’s a Beyoncé-style empowerment song for the women in the typing pool, who are looking for new opportunities thanks to the vacancies created by the war and fending off harassment from so-called Intelligence swinging dicks.
+For the women in the typing pool, there’s a Beyoncé-style song of empowerment, as they look for new opportunities thanks to the vacancies created by the war while fending off harassment from the swinging dicks of so-called Intelligence.

 Jenny Arnold choreographed a boyband routine of goose-step, strut, and Sieg Heil for preening Nazis.

-As the brainiac scientist who comes up with the idea, Cumming is touchingly neurotic.
+As the brainiac scientist who comes up with Mincemeat, Cumming is touchingly neurotic, and Hodgson is hysterical.

 Operation Mincemeat, Southwark Playhouse, review: A dazzling musical masterpiece set in the Second World War